taublast/DrawnUi.Maui.Demo/README.md

 * Images loaded and converted for skia format are cached on a per-app run basis.

-* When am image fails to load then if the app was offline the image will get its method `ReloadSource` invoked.
+* When an image fails to load then if the app was offline the image will get its method `ReloadSource` invoked.
 So when you go online your missing images will get automatically loded!

-* 'SkiaScroll' can also control loading of images via `VelocityImageLoaderLock` property, that would lock and unlock loading of images globally in case of a huge velocity scroll.
+* 'SkiaScroll' can also control the loading of images via `VelocityImageLoaderLock` property, that would lock and unlock loading of images globally in case of a huge velocity scroll.

 Base control for using images is `SkiaImage` with many virtuals to be easily subclassed for your needs.
 The `Source` property is a usual maui `ImageSource`.
 `SkiaImageManager` loads platform sources and converts them to skia format.
 It falls back to default maui methods for loading `ImageSource` in some cases.